Thanksgiving Weekend in New York City is a very special time of year. There are SO many fun things to do and see in the “city that never sleeps.”

-Shows are always fun and the fabulous “Radio City Christmas Spectacular” is (in our opinion) the BEST Holiday Show in New York… and our favorite show ever!
+Shows are always fun and the fabulous “Radio City Christmas Spectacular” is (in our opinion) the BEST Holiday Show in New York.
+And it’s our favorite show ever!
 The popular holiday musical includes our all-time favorite Rockettes’ performance – the “Parade of the Wooden Soldiers”.
 Be sure to book well in advance; it’s very popular with locals and tourists alike and sells out every year.

 If you’re planning on being in New York City during the month of December, get in the festive mood by taking a two-hour, early-evening tour of Manhattan’s glittering holiday-season lights.
 New York City really comes alive at night, and there is no better time to tour the illuminated city than during the Christmas holidays.
 The New York City Holiday Lights Tour gives you a panoramic night tour of the city that you will never forget.